we-festify/festify-ws/cdn/docs/bes/api-reference/actions/send-email.md

 The response data contains the following fields:

-**messageId** - The unique identifier for the message.
+**jobId** - The ID of the job that was created to send the email.

 - type: string

 ## Errors

-For information about the errors that are common to all actions, see [Common Errors](/docs/bes/api-reference/errors.md).
+For information about the errors that are common to all actions, see [Common Errors](/docs/bes/api-reference/errors).

 The following table describes the errors that this action can return.